Siouxsie Sioux: Personal life

-Siouxsie married band mate Budgie in May 1991.
+Siouxsie married bandmate Budgie in May 1991.
 The following year, they moved to the southwest of France.

 In an interview with The Sunday Times in August 2007, she announced that she and Budgie had divorced.
-In an interview with The Independent, she said: "I've never particularly said I'm hetero or I'm a lesbian.
+In an interview with The Independent, she said: I've never particularly said I'm hetero or I'm a lesbian.
 I know there are people who are definitely one way, but not really me.
-I suppose if I am attracted to men then they usually have more feminine qualities."
+I suppose if I am attracted to men then they usually have more feminine qualities.

-In 2023, she teamed up with PETA to protest animal testing.
+In 2023, she teamed up with PETA to protest against animal testing.
 In a letter to Japanese conglomerate Ajinomoto, the world's largest manufacturer of monosodium glutamate (MSG), she wrote that the company "should be leading the way with compassion, not falling behind.
 Please, stop being spellbound by bad science and end these cruel tests immediately."